dsabljic/voice-notes/README.md

 ## Project Overview

-This project is an MVP for a SaaS application that allows users to record their voice notes and transform them into various textual forms like:
+This project is an MVP for a SaaS application that allows users to record their voice notes, upload audio files and transform them into various textual forms, such as notes of the following types:

 - **Transcriptions**: A cleaned-up script with punctuation.
 - **Summaries**: A concise note summarizing the core ideas of the voice note.